jimbodragon/initialize_chef_repo/README.md

   b) File ./data/chef.sh gives the environment and recipe to build your Infrastructure
   c) File ./data/general.sh provides the require variables for this project
   d) File ./data/initialize.sh gives a name to your Infrastructure and the base url of the git to save/download by default
+  e) File ./data/project.sh provide the information to build your project.
+Modified it for your own purpose.

 3. Folder ./functions/ is to export all require function to maintain a best practice with chef and git for developping your Infrastructure
   a) File ./functions/chef.sh provides function require to build your Infrastructure with Chef